AveNoF/pyrit_cuda_correct/README.md

 # pyrit_cuda_correct
-error fixed for pyrit cuda module
+This is pyrit cuda module which I removed error of oiginal version.

-Executing '/usr/local/cuda/bin/nvcc -m64 C -Xcompiler "-fPIC" --ptx ./_cpyrit_cudakernel.cu'
+[Executing '/usr/local/cuda/bin/nvcc -m64 C -Xcompiler "-fPIC" --ptx ./_cpyrit_cudakernel.cu'
 nvcc warning : The 'compute_20', 'sm_20', and 'sm_21' architectures are deprecated, and may be removed in a future release (Use -Wno-deprecated-gpu-targets to suppress warning). nvcc fatal   : Don't know what to do with 'C' Traceback (most recent call last):